Michael Joseph, Mission Co-worker

 “Where sin increased, grace abounded all the more.”
 Romans 5:20b (NRSV) Colombia is often associated with some of its negative traits, drugs and violence… but Colombia is a country full of beauty, full of grace.
 Romans 5:20b reminds me to open my eyes to the grace that abounds around me even when I’m in the midst of much suffering.

-What are some of the challenges facing CEDECOL, the people of Colombia, and yourself?
+What are some of the challenges facing Justapaz, Cafepaz, the people of Colombia, and yourself?

-Despite some limited improvements in security over the past several years, Colombia is still in an armed conflict that takes the lives of thousands of civilians each year.
-Colombia currently has the largest population of internally displaced persons in the world, estimated to be around five million.
+Despite a promising peace accord signed between the FARC guerrilla and the Colombian government in late 2016, Colombia is still in an armed conflict that takes the lives of hundreds of civilians each year.
+Colombia currently has the largest population of internally displaced persons in the world, estimated to be around six million.
 As churches live in the midst of these challenges and seek to minister to the needs of their communities they are often caught up in this violence.
-The work of the Peace Commission in documenting this suffering and advocating on behalf of the victims is particularly dangerous and challenging.
+Justapaz and Cafepaz document this suffering and advocate on behalf of the victims, which can be dangerous and challenging.
 Please pray for continued courage and steadfastness for all churches doing this brave work in Colombia.

-What lesson have you learned working alongside CEDECOL that you would like to share with churches in the U.S.?
+What lesson have you learned working alongside Justapaz and Cafepaz that you would like to share with churches in the U.S.?

 It goes back to Romans 5:20… in my personal paraphrase: where sin abounds, grace abounds even more.
 This is a powerful lesson that my Colombian partners, and Colombians in general, have taught me, and that is applicable everywhere.
 Churches in the U.S. also constantly face challenges and difficulties, and we can get into trouble when we focus only on the negative and forget to see the grace that abounds around us, no matter where we’re ministering, no matter what we’re facing.